 Courts may apply each of these laws in unintended and unexpected ways.
 As a company that provides services over the Internet, we may be subject to an action brought under any of these or future laws governing online services.
-Among the types of legislation currently being considered at the federal and state levels are consumer laws regulating for the use of certain types of software applications or downloads and the use of "cookies."
-These proposed laws are intended to target specific types of software applications often referred to as "spyware," "invasiveware" or "adware," although they may also cover certain applications currently used in the online advertising industry to serve and distribute advertisements.
-Thus, if passed, these laws would impose new obligations for companies that use such software applications or technologies.
+Among the types of legislation currently being considered at the federal and state levels are consumer laws regulating the practices for software applications or downloads and the use of "cookies" and these laws may introduce requirements for user consent and other restrictions.
+These proposed laws are intended to target applications often referred to as spyware, invasiveware or adware, although the scope may also include some software applications currently used in the online advertising industry to serve and distribute advertisements.

-Many Internet services are automated, and companies such as ours may be unknowing conduits for illegal or prohibited materials.
-It is possible that some courts may impose a strict liability standard or require such companies to monitor their customers' conduct.
-Although we would not be responsible or involved in any way in such illegal conduct, it is possible that we would somehow be held responsible for the actions of our merchant advertisers or distribution partners.
+Many of the services of the Internet are automated, and companies such as ours may be unknowing conduits for illegal or prohibited materials.
+It is not known how courts will rule in many circumstances; for example, it is possible that courts could find strict liability or impose "know your customer" standards of conduct in some circumstances.
+Although we may not be directly involved in any of these practices, under current and future regulation we may ultimately be held responsible for the actions of our merchant advertisers or distribution partners.

 We may also be subject to costs and liabilities with respect to privacy issues.
-Several Internet companies have incurred penalties for failing to abide by the representations made in their privacy policies.
-In addition, several states have adopted legislation that requires businesses to implement and maintain reasonable security procedures and practices to protect sensitive personal information and to provide notice to consumers in the event of a security breach.
-Further, it is anticipated that additional federal and state privacy-related legislation will be enacted.
+Several Internet companies have incurred costs and paid penalties for violating their privacy policies.
+Further, it is anticipated that new legislation will be adopted by federal and state governments with respect to user privacy.
 Such legislation could negatively affect our business.

-In addition, foreign governments may pass laws which could negatively impact our business and/or may prosecute us for violating existing laws.
-Such laws might include EU member country conforming legislation under applicable EU Privacy and Data Protection Directives.
-Any costs incurred in addressing foreign laws could negatively affect the viability of our business.
+Additionally, foreign governments may pass laws which could negatively impact our business and/or may prosecute us for our products and services based upon existing laws.
+Any such prosecution or costs incurred in addressing foreign laws could negatively affect our business.